RyangDiaz/WRSCT/README.md

 `python WeatherTrack/contours.py`

-The program will prompt you for a location code.
-Refer to this table to figure out the correct code based on the location you want to view!
+The program will prompt you for a location.
+If no state is input, the default will be "Minnesota".
+Refer to this table for valid location choices based on the state you want to view!

 | State | Location Code |
 | ---   | --- |